-We’re now enrolling for August & September of our online program, which has been running since April 1st, and we’d love to have you to join us (MORE INFO).
-For info on the Camping Box, click HERE.
+We’re now enrolling for the Fall Session of PLAY @ Home.
+We’ve been having classes online since April 1st, and we’d love to have you to join us (MORE INFO).
 Our online store is HERE.
 We’re shipping, and we’ll be having another curbside pick-up day TBD.
 Our Mid Wilshire space is currently closed for regular business.
 Please take care, and we look forward to seeing you again soon. ❤️

 FAQs below refer to our in-person program (though there’s some overlap).
 For answers to your PLAY @ Home questions, please CLICK HERE, or email us.